What is Data Structuring

 - NoSQL architectures can also be great for immense flexibility, which is one of the prime requirements for the data structuring needs of today.
 These are non-relational and offer total flexibility of data models, resulting in efficient distribution and better read-write performance.

-While data handling has come a long way, it can safely be said that there is still a lot to be achieved in the field of data structuring, especially when it pertains to Big Data.
-We can all look forward to many more innovations in the near future which keep changing the face of data structuring and take things forward.
+While data handling has come a long way, it can safely be said that there is still a lot to be achieved in the field of data structuring and data structuring tools, especially when it pertains to Big Data.
+We can all look forward to many more innovations in the near future, which keep changing the face of data structuring and take things forward.